jippi/docker-pixelfed/docs/customize/build-settings.md

 !!! info "If anything is confusing, unclear, missing, or maybe even wrong on this page, then *please* let us know [by submitting a bug report](https://github.com/jippi/docker-pixelfed/issues/new) :heart:"

+!!! notice "A custom build requires the Pixelfed source code locally"

+    The Dockerfile build system requires that you have `pixelfed/pixelfed` source code in `./src`, in the root of the project, next to the Docker Compose file.

+    You can run `git clone https://github.com/pixelfed/pixelfed.git ./src` to get the Pixelfed source code from GitHub, from there, you can check out the desired branch or tag you want to include in your local build.

+    This, of course, also works with any Pixelfed fork, as long as the PHP source code for Pixelfed (or a fork of Pixelfed) exists in `./src`

 !!! tip "Most of these build arguments is configurable in your `.env` file when using the `docker-compose.yml` from Pixelfed!"

 The Pixelfed Dockerfile utilizes [Docker Multi-stage builds](https://docs.docker.com/build/building/multi-stage/) and [Build arguments](https://docs.docker.com/build/guide/build-args/).